 Please contact the Client Services Team on 1300 382 689 or email@example.com for further information.

 7. What fees and expenses are associated with SSGA Funds?

 There are a number of costs associated with investing in a fund, including management costs charged by the fund provider and service fees charged by your investment adviser.
 Investors may also consider indirect costs, including those stemming from the buy/sell spread.
 SSGA does not charge performance fees — an additional cost charged on top of managements costs incurred as a result of any previously agreed outperformance.

 Details of the management costs for funds can be found in the relevant Fund Product Disclosure Statement.

 8. How do I withdraw my investment from SSGA?

-To make a partial or full withdrawal from your existing investment, complete the Withdrawal Request Form available for download on the Forms, Policies and Notices page.
-Once complete and signed, the form can be scanned and email to SSGA.email@example.com
+To make a partial or full withdrawal from your existing investment, complete the Withdrawal Request Form, which can be found using the Fund Finder menu and downloading the form from the Documents section of the fund page.
+Once complete and signed, the form can be scanned and email to SSGA.firstname.lastname@example.org